Bradnop railway station: Station layout

 The station had a single platform and limited goods facilities.
 Although the station buildings and passenger platform were in a cutting, the small goods yard was constructed at the top of the bank and this necessitated quite a steep gradient in the track leading from the branch line to the goods yard.
 A passing loop was installed and Bradnop was a block section with Ipstones and Leek Brook East signalboxes, although Bradnop itself was not equipped with a signal box, only a ground frame.

 In NSR days the station staff comprised a Station Master, 1 porter and 1 porter/signalman.

 The station buildings were of wooden construction and had to be rebuilt following a fire in April 1926 which destroyed the original building.

 Closure

 The branch line was never a financial success and passenger services were withdrawn on 30 September 1935.
 The station remained open as a goods station until May 1964 when all traffic on the branch except mineral workings from Caldon Low quarries was withdrawn.

 The site today

 Mineral trains to Caldon Low continued until 1989 when the line was mothballed.
 In 2009 Moorland and City Railways purchased the line with the intention of reopening the line to mineral traffic from the quarry.
-In 2014 this plan was placed on hold as the Competition Commission ruled that Lafarge Tarmac must sell one of its sites, possibly Caldon Low, so the heritage railway, the Churnet Valley Railway, are seeking to purchase the line themselves.
+In 2014 this plan was placed on hold as the Competition Commission ruled that Lafarge Tarmac must sell one of its sites, possibly Caldon Low, so the heritage railway, the Churnet Valley Railway, sought to purchase the line themselves.

+By October 2020 CVR had purchased the line from MCR and most trains now currently terminate at Ipstones.